vuestorefront-community/sylius/README.md

 ## How to start if you want to try out the integration

  - install the awesome [Sylius GraphQL plugin](https://packagist.org/packages/bitbag/graphql-plugin) made by our friends from BitBag
- - change your GraphQL endpoint in `packages/sylius/theme/middleware.config.js`
+ - change your GraphQL endpoint & image paths in `packages/sylius/theme/middleware.config.js`
  - build integration packages: `yarn build:sylius`
  - start developing: `yarn dev:sylius`